thimpat/c-for-node/README.md

 # Examples

-All examples are part of the TCC library
+All examples are part of the TCC library.

 ### Compilation